 Arden’s Mercy Ministry is directed toward short-term crisis needs which may include food, shelter, transportation and medical treatment resulting from loss of employment, financial crisis, of addressing a death in the family or other personal issues.
 Following the example of Jesus himself, we believe in meeting the physical as well as the spiritual needs of those we serve.
 Mercy Ministry funds are administered by the deacons.
 “Short-fuse” needs such as a meal, transportation and fuel needs, particularly for those outside the church appealing for help, are managed by the church business administrator, Mr. Dan Berger (ext.
 313).
 Funds for the Mercy Ministry come from regular congregational donations and special offerings (e.g. during the Thanksgiving service).

-We want to grow and make the best possible use of this valueable resource in 2017.
+We want to grow and make the best possible use of this valueable resource.
 You can become an active part of the Mercy Ministry by designating your donations in the section of the offering envelope as shown, or on-line when that utility becomes available.

-If you, or someone you know, is in need of support from the Mercy Ministry, please contact, by email or phone
+If you, or someone you know, is in need of support from the Mercy Ministry, please contact a Deacon or the church office.